BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 ### How to Edit - Adding to the Timeline

-Hi!
-You can find instructions on how to add to your dialog timeline here.
+You can find instructions on how to add to your dialog timeline here!

 Each spoken line of dialogue and cinematic you add in your DialogsBinary file will need to have a corresponding set of effect components in your dialog timeline!
 And here's how you can add them.